-"Playing hooky" from school would no longer be a criminal offense under a new bill that cleared both chambers of the Texas Legislature Saturday.
+"Playing Hooky" Could No Longer Be A Crime In Texas"Playing hooky" from school would no longer be a criminal offense under a new bill that cleared both chambers of the Texas Legislature Saturday.
 Instead, accumulating unexcused absences would mean only civil punishments.
 The measure now heads to Gov. Greg Abbott.

 State Education Agency: 84% Of Schools Met Standard The Texas Education Agency says 92 percent of districts and nearly 85 percent of Texas schools meet the state's minimum standards.

 Concern Or Praise For STAAR Passing Rates Results?Results from end of course standardized tests show Texas students faring best in the areas of math and science, but falling considerably short in English and on the writing exam.